W-Blakes/collab-hub/README.md

 # collab-hub

-React and Firebase project management app that allows users to create and manage projects in realtime.
+React and Firebase Dragon Ball Themed project management app that allows users to create and manage projects in realtime.

 Udemy Build React and Firebase Apps Finale Project